 Welcome to St. Elizabeth Health Center School for Nurse Anesthetists, Inc.

 The Program is affiliated with Youngstown State University, One University Plaza, Youngstown, OH 44555, (330) 941-3092, accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, phone: 404-975-5000.
 Upon successful completion of the 27-month Program, a Master of Science in Nursing degree is awarded.
-Constant supervision of students is maintained by CRNAs and staff anesthesiologists from Bel-Park Anesthesia Associates, Inc. Graduates of the Program are eligible to sit for the Certification exam by the Council on Certification of Nurse Anesthetists.
+Constant supervision of students is maintained by CRNAs and staff anesthesiologists from Bel-Park Anesthesia Associates, Inc. Graduates of the Program are eligible to sit for the National Certification Examination (NCE) administered by the National Board of Certification and Recertification for Nurse Anesthetists’ (NBCRNA).
 Once certified, the individual must apply to the Ohio State Board of Nursing to obtain a Certificate of Authority to practice as an Advanced Practice Nurse if they intend to practice in the State of Ohio.

 St. Elizabeth Health Center School for Nurse Anesthetists, Inc. is an alliance of anesthesia practitioners who intend to motivate and empower students to education through teaching, mentoring, and collaborating in an environment of personal interest and caring.
 The School community develops in students a sense of self-worth and future opportunity that compels them to make a positive impact on our society.